- March 1, 2016

 About

-XBlaze Code: Embryo is a single player simulation game with a fantasy theme.
+XBlaze Code: Embryo is a single player simulation game with fantasy and anime themes.
 It was developed by Arc System Works and was released on March 1, 2016.
 It received neutral reviews from critics and mostly positive reviews from players.

 Xblaze Code: Embryo is a Japanese visual novel and the prequel to the fighting game series BlazBlue.
 The game is set 150 years before the events in BlazBlue: Calamity Trigger.
 The player assumes the role of Toya Kagari, a resident of Shin Yokozaki City and a sophomore at the prestigious Hakuou North Academy.